 Next up in the series profiling key figures in Jeanne Eagels: A Life Revealed is Fredric March.
-One of Hollywood’s versatile actors, his career spanned six decades.
+One of Hollywood’s most versatile actors, his career spanned six decades.

 Ernest Frederick McIntyre Bickel was born in Racine, Wisconsin, on August 31, 1897.
 His mother was a schoolteacher, and his father a Presbyterian church elder.
 After studying at the University of Wisconsin, he became a banker, but an emergency appendectomy made him think again, and in 1924, he made his Broadway debut under the name of Fredric March.
 In 1927, he married actress Florence Eldridge, and they later adopted two children.

 By the late 1920s, Fredric was a leading man at Paramount Pictures, romancing ‘It Girl’ Clara Bow in her first talkie, Dorothy Arzner’s The Wild Party (1929.)
 In April that year, he worked with the most celebrated actress of the stage, Jeanne Eagels, in her final film, Jealousy.
 He was a last-minute replacement for Anthony Bushell, after studio executives found the Englishman’s work unsatisfactory.